Jianqoq/Sclabel/README.md

 In this sofware, a red rectangular will be displayed and its dimension represents slicing area when you are doing image cropping.

 ![Image text](https://raw.githubusercontent.com/Jianqoq/Sclabel/main/Image/b6e9515a10957967ddee00befa6ea40.png)
-# How convert json file to Yolo format
+# How to convert json file to Yolo format
 In the Dataset_manipulation_example/dataset_manipulation.py file, I provided an example to do this.
 Functions are 'convert' and 'convert_json2label'

 The first number represents the class name.
 The second and the third represents the center point of the bounding box relative to the image.
 The forth and the fifth represents the width and height of the bounding box relative to the image.